cpataltmetrik/Groot/README.md

 WebdriverIO has huge in-built functionalities, but depends on business requirement and we come up with idea of Groot Testing framework.
 It is integration of Multiple features, libraries and functionalities

-Feature like Docker, ESlint, Parallel executions, Mocha libraries and bail-out that strengthen Groot framework helps   to reduce in code repeatability and increase in productivity.
+Feature like Docker, ESlint, Parallel executions, Mocha libraries and bail-out that strengthens Groot framework helps   to reduce in code repeatability and increase in productivity.

 ## **How does Groot Strengthen WDIO?**
 Groot comes with multiple features like Spec report for reporting test files.
-Also, Integreated configuration file with Bail out logic that enhances groot to
+Also, Integrated configuration file with Bail out logic that enhances groot to

 WebdriverIO framework.
 Here is the link for more details [here](#features)